 Olives belong to the family of Oleaceae, in the genus: Olea.
 Scientific name: Olea europaea.

-|Native pressed fresh extra virgin oil.
-Note for olive-green color of the oil due to chlorophyll, carotenoids, and oleuropein pigments.
+|Native pressed pure extra virgin oil.
+Note the olive-green color of the oil due to chlorophyll, carotenoids, and oleuropein pigments.

 Photo: By Monica.

 Olive is a slow-growing evergreen tree with a gnarled trunk and slender gray, fissured branches.
 It may reach up to 50 feet in height in its natural habitat and may live for more than 500 years.
 It grows well under frost-free dry environments assisted by well-trained, warm soil conditions.

 Olive fruits are generally picked when they become plump, mature, turn light green to yellow-green, and begin to soft (veraison stage).
 Olives harvested at this juncture contain high quantities of polyphenol and are believed to be at their best for oil extraction.

 Cold-pressed olive oil from the freshly harvested berries features light green to deep yellow depending on their maturity and veraison stage.
 Green olives yield greenish, bitter, and pungent oil while black fruits can be pressed to relatively less pungent, yellow oil.
 Fresh oil has very low free fatty acids (FFA), and natively cold-pressed oil should have less than 0.5% FFA.
 In general, virgin oils should have less than 0.8% FFA.